 - RXF_TIMEOUT_GUARANTEE_TIME.
 Please refer to the description on Realtime behavior

-- C_CG::Framework::ReactiveHandleEventNotConsumed when RXF::VTBL::handleEventNotConsumed is enabled, see RXF_ERROR_REACTIVE_EVENT_NOT_CONSUMED
+- C_CG::Framework::ReactiveHandleEventNotConsumed when RXF::VTBL::handleEventNotConsumed is enabled, see RXF_ERROR_REACTIVE_EVENT_NOT_CONSUMED in Error handling

 - C_CG::Framework::ReactiveHandleTONotConsumed when RXF::VTBL::handleTONotConsumed is enabled